-Grading Scale Earned Grades A, A- An earned grade assigned by the faculty indicating the student's work exceeded the minimum level of expectation in almost all areas.
+Earned Grades Description A, A- An earned grade assigned by the faculty indicating the student's work exceeded the minimum level of expectation in almost all areas.
 B+, B, B- An earned grade assigned by the faculty indicating the student's work exceeded the minimum level of expectation in most areas.
 C+, C, C- An earned grade assigned by the faculty indicating the student's work met the minimum level of expectation in almost all areas.
 D+, D, D- An earned grade assigned by the faculty indicating the student's work met the minimum level of expectation in most areas.
-E (Academic Failure) A grade assigned by the faculty indicating that, even though the student made an effort in the class, minimum expectations were not met.
-The student must retake the course to fulfill degree requirements.
+E A grade assigned by the faculty indicating that even though the student made (Academic Failure) an effort in the class, minimum expectations were not met.
+The student must · · · · · · · · · · · · · · · · · · · retake the course to fulfill degree requirements.
 F A failed grade is assigned by the faculty in a course indicating a failed grade when the courses are evaluated on a pass/fail basis.
-The course must be repeated to fulfill degree requirements.
-NC No Credit.
-A grade assigned by the faculty indicating that not enough work by the student took place to allow for an evaluation leading to an assigned grade.
-The student must retake the course to fulfill degree requirements. Ρ A pass grade either assigned by the faculty in a course indicating a pass grade when courses are evaluated on a pass/fail basis, or by the Academic Program Committee as a result of a grade appeal.
+The course must be repeated to fulfill degree requirements. Р A pass grade is either assigned by the faculty in a course indicating a pass grade when courses are evaluated on a pass/fail basis, or by the Academic Program Committee as a result of a grade appeal.
 The student receives credit for the course.
-Unearned Grades AU Audit.
+Unearned Grades Description AU Audit.
 Indicates a registration to audit a course which is not for academic credit.
 FW Faculty Withdrawal.
 This grade is assigned by the faculty for a course in which the student has never attended, nor participated in the course.
-I Incomplete.
-A grade assigned by the faculty indicating that the student came just short of completing the course due to circumstances beyond his or her control and is given a grace period to finish the work without penalty.
+1 Incomplete.
+A grade assigned by the faculty indicating that the student came just short of completing the course due to circumstances beyond his or her control and is given a grace period (not to exceed seven weeks) to finish the work without penalty.
 IW Institutional Withdrawal.
 The University withdrew the student from all classes because he/she did not attend any class and did not request a drop or withdrawal, or due to circumstances where the student was removed from class by the administration.
 R Repeated Course.
 Grade assigned by the Records Office when the course has been repeated to replace a previously earned grade.
 W Withdrawal.
-The student elected to withdraw from the course before the end of the seventh week.
+The student elected to withdraw from the course during the withdrawal period.